Rhythm Is a Dancer: Impact and legacy

-In the 2017 book, Stars of 90's Dance Pop: 29 Hitmakers Discuss Their Careers by James Arena, singer Thea Austin said about the song, "I believe "Rhythm Is a Dancer" resonates so powerfully because it is spiritually and creatively blessed.
+In the 2017 book, Stars of 90's Dance Pop: 29 Hitmakers Discuss Their Careers by James Arena, singer Thea Austin said about the song, "I believe 'Rhythm Is a Dancer' resonates so powerfully because it is spiritually and creatively blessed.
 The producers and I had amazing energy and great intent in our creative process.
 The melodies are hypnotic and make people feel good, like a nursery rhyme that people gravitate towards.
-The music is so unique in that there was and is no other song that sounds like "Rhythm Is a Dancer".
-To me, it was a perfect marriage of music and voice. (...)
+The music is so unique in that there was and is no other song that sounds like 'Rhythm Is a Dancer'.
+To me, it was a perfect marriage of music and voice. [...]
 People wanted a song like that back then—something to kickstart their day, free them up.
-It was a time in life that people were being liberated, like in South Africa or for the LGBT community in the States, and the song represents that liberation for many people.
+It was a time in life that people were being liberated, like in South Africa or for the LGBT community in the States, and the song represents that liberation for many people."

-VH1 ranked "Rhythm Is a Dancer" number 36 in their list of "100 Greatest Dance Songs" in 2000.
-MTV Dance ranked the song number four in their list of "The 100 Biggest '90s Dance Anthems of All Time" in November 2011.
+In 1994, Peter Paphides and Simon Price of Melody Maker praised songs such as "What Is Love", "Mr. Vain" and "Rhythm Is a Dancer" as modern classics, "butt-shaking Wagnerian disco monsters.
+Or, as someone else who knew a thing or two put it: Che Guevara and Debussy to a disco beat."
+In 2000, VH1 ranked "Rhythm Is a Dancer" number 36 in their list of "100 Greatest Dance Songs".
+In 2008, it was featured in an advertisement for the Drench spring water brand from drink company Britvic, featuring Brains, a character from the TV series Thunderbirds, dancing to the song.
+In November 2011, MTV Dance ranked the song number four in their list of "The 100 Biggest '90s Dance Anthems of All Time".
 In 2012, the track was chosen "Best Song of the Nineties" in the Nineties Top 99 on the Belgian Radio MNM for the fourth year in a row.
-BuzzFeed ranked it number 30 in their "The 101 Greatest Dance Songs Of the '90s" list in 2017.
+In 2017, BuzzFeed ranked it number 30 in their "The 101 Greatest Dance Songs of the '90s" list in 2017.

-The Guardian placed it as number 69 in their list of "The 100 greatest UK No 1s" in 2020, adding, "Dance-pop in the 90s often traded in profound melancholy – Haddaway’s What Is Love and Corona’s Rhythm of the Night being other classic examples – and Rhythm Is a Dancer is one of the saddest of all.
+In 2019, Billboard magazine featured "Rhythm Is a Dancer" in their list of "Billboard's Top Songs of the '90s" In 2020, The Guardian ranked it number 69 in their list of "The 100 greatest UK No 1s" in 2020, saying, "Dance-pop in the 90s often traded in profound melancholy – Haddaway's 'What Is Love' and Corona's 'Rhythm of the Night' being other classic examples – and 'Rhythm Is a Dancer' is one of the saddest of all.
 With its gospel vocals and cathedral-ready chords, it makes raving feel like a serious spiritual quest rather than something to do on a Friday."

-Writer of the 2020 book, Move Your Body (2 The 90s): Unlimited Eurodance, Juha Soininen wrote that "Rhythm Is a Dancer" would go on to be "as meaningful to eurodance as Donna Summer's I Feel Love was to the whole dance music genre."
+Writer of the 2020 book, Move Your Body (2 The 90s): Unlimited Eurodance, Juha Soininen wrote that "Rhythm Is a Dancer" would go on to be "as meaningful to Eurodance as Donna Summer's 'I Feel Love' was to the whole dance music genre."
+In 2024, MTV 90s ranked it number 10 in their list of "Top 50 Rhythms of Eurodance".